Mr John Baron

 Foreign policy has rarely been more important to our nation.
 After the vote last year to leave the European Union we need to reaffirm alliances and renew the confidence of our friends.
 This isn’t just a job for the government but for all of us in Parliament.
 Together, we can show allies that we are dependable partners by the approach we take to foreign affairs.

 That means taking a strategic approach.
 We must be considered and deliberate as we work with friends to promote the values we share with so many, reinforcing our work in many groups, like the UN, to ensure our voice is heard.
-And it means reforming the Committee on Arms Export Controls to ensure our actions match our words.
+And it means reforming the Committees on Arms Export Controls to ensure our actions match our words.

 Diplomacy isn’t just about trade.
 Our relationships are based on families, values, history and culture and run deep through our society.
 We must ensure our policies reflect those and take advantage of our rich past to achieve the aims we need to promote our interests.